Extended Major Overview

 Prerequisites

-For Criminology major students: LAWS1110 Crime and Society, LAWS2223 Criminal Justice System and at least one other Level 2 option unit from any major.
+LAWS1110 Crime and Society LAWS2223 Criminal Justice Systems and at least one other Level 2 option unit from any major For students in the Bachelor of Human Rights degree

-or LAWS2220 Birth, Life, Death and the Law and at least one other Level 2 Law and Society option.
+or LAWS2220 Birth, Life and Death: Health and Medical Law at least one other Level 2 option from Law and Society

 S1, S2 WILG3301 Work Integrated Learning Internship (Arts) 2